uribench/software-engineering-handbook/Tools/README.md

 Tools
 =====

-Collection of scripts to maintain the Philips_SW_CoE_Training Folders Structure
+Collection of automation scripts to maintain the Philips_SW_CoE_Training directory structure.